snowbillr/decreejs/README.md

                             //this property is in milliseconds });
  ```

-## Questions

-### What happens if I register two modifiers on a key?
-Currently, a modifier registers itself as the first key required to be pressed for the state it is attached to.
-So if
- I execute `decree.when('c').withModifier('b').withModifier('a')`, I'll need to *press and hold* "a", then *press and
- hold*
- "b", and then *press and release* "c", then *release* "a" and "b".
-Decree sees the state start its definition with
- "c", then sees that we are adding a modifier of "b" to that, so it will put the modifier key in front of the main
- key for the state, which looks like `["b", "c"]`.
-Then, it sees we're adding a second modifier, so it will put the
- second modifier key in front of the key sequence, which will look like `["a", "b", "c"]`.

- I'm planning on adding in the functionality to be able to press the modifier keys in any order in a future release.

 ## List of Supported Keys
 These are the strings that the `decree.when`, `then`, and `withModifier` methods can take as a parameter.